-How Diego Rivera painted the mural "History of the State of Morelos, Conquest, and Revolution" during 1930, the work paid for by Ambassador Dwight Morrow.
+Diego Rivera painted the mural "History of the State of Morelos, Conquest, and Revolution" during 1930, the work paid for by Ambassador Dwight Morrow.

 Mexican muralism at that time was strongly linked to trade unionism and militant socialism and made its way through conservatism under the protection of the Mexican government, which never foresaw in its beginnings the ideological course that the movement would take.